One Step At A Time

 Step 4: Meet with the Navigate Homes Team

-The last step is to meet with the Navigate Homes team.
+Now you are prepared to meet with the Navigate Homes team.
 Here, we’ll discuss the style, location, price point, and delivery date for the home.
 This is your chance to bring in samples and pictures as design inspiration.
-If there isn’t an existing floor plan that works perfectly for you, we can have one of our home designers create a custom design for a reasonable additional a charge.
+If there isn’t an existing floor plan that works perfectly for you, we can have one of our home designers create a custom house plan design for you.
 If you are working with a Realtor, we recommend that they join you for this meeting.

 Step 5: Let the building begin!

 You’ve made it to the best part — your dream home is finally coming to life!
 We know it’s fun to watch your home be built.
 However—as it can be dangerous—we ask that you don’t visit the jobsite without someone from our team present.
 The Navigate Homes team is always willing to meet you on site if you want to see the progress of your home.

 When and How do I pay for my Navigate Home?

 After we identify a floor plan and lot that meets the clients’ wants and needs, we provide the total costs for the project.
 At this point the client will sign a purchase agreement with Navigate Homes and put 10% of the total purchase price down as a deposit.
 Navigate maintains ownership of the property and home until the house is 100% complete.
 Closing occurs when the home is completely finished.
 At this point the client’s deposit will be credited to the overall purchase amount and they will bring additional funds and/or proof of loan so they can get their keys to the home.